Rebilly/lexi/README.md

 Reports describe the overall change to each file in a pull request, and also the impact the edits make to the documentation set as a whole.

 - **Overall readability**: describes the readability of all the documentation in your repository, along with the scores and degree of change for each file that was edited in the pull request.
-- **Detailed metrics**: describes on all available metrics for each file that was edited in the pull request.
+- **Detailed metrics**: describes all available metrics for each file that was edited in the pull request.
 - **Averages**: describes the overall readability of all the documentation in your repository for each available metric.
 - **Metrics targets**: describes the range and ideal score for each readability metric.